-Your doctor may recommend allergy testing to find out what might be causing your atopic dermatitis.
+Your doctor may recommend allergy testing to find out what might be causing your condition.
 Allergy testing is most helpful for people with atopic dermatitis who also have respiratory allergies or asthma.

 Testing can also help find out if certain foods, such as eggs or nuts, are making the condition worse.
-Talk with your doctor about testing for allergies before making dietary changes.
+Talk with your doctor about testing for allergies before you make changes in your diet.

-If a specific allergen is thought to trigger your atopic dermatitis, you and your doctor will discuss how to remove it from your diet or environment while closely observing and recording your symptoms.
+If a certain allergen is thought to be a trigger for your atopic dermatitis, you and your doctor will discuss it.
+You will discuss how to remove it from your diet or environment while you closely observe and record your symptoms.